Lend-Lease: Administration

-Significance of Lend-Lease
+Significance

 Even after the United States forces in Europe and the Pacific began to attain full strength during 1943–1944, Lend-Lease continued.
 Most remaining Allies were largely self-sufficient in frontline equipment (such as tanks and fighter aircraft) by this time – though arms shipments continued – but Lend-Lease logistical supplies (including motor vehicles and railroad equipment) remained of enormous assistance.

 WWII was the first major war in which whole formations were routinely motorized; soldiers were supported with large numbers of all kinds of vehicles, not just for direct combat roles, but for transport and logistics as well.
 In spite of this, belligerent powers massively decreased production of non-lethal materiel to focus on weapons production; this inevitably produced shortages of products required for industrial or logistical uses, particularly unarmored vehicles.
 Thus, the Allies were almost totally reliant on American industrial production for unarmored vehicles, including ones purpose-built for military use.

 For example, the USSR was very dependent on rail transport, and starting during the latter half of the 1920s but accelerating during the 1930s, hundreds of foreign industrial giants such as Ford were commissioned to construct modern dual-purpose factories in the USSR, 16 alone within a week of May 31, 1929.
 However, with the outbreak of war these plants switched from civilian to military production, and locomotive production dropped dramatically.
 Just 446 locomotives were produced during the war, with only 92 of those being built between 1942 and 1945.
 In total, 92.7% of the wartime procurement of railroad equipment by the USSR came from Lend-Lease, including 1,911 locomotives and 11,225 railcars.
+(At the beginning of the war, the USSR had at least 20,000 locomotives and 500,000 railcars.
+Davie put the initial number at 24,200 locomotives.)
+The Soviets lost 15% of their locomotives but also lost around 40% of their rail network, which resulted in an abundance of locomotives relative to requirements for the duration of the war.
+This, combined with the reduction in passenger traffic caused by the wartime economy, could explain why so few locomotives were produced.
 Trucks were also vital; by 1945, nearly a third of the trucks used by the Red Army were U.S.-built.
 Trucks such as the Dodge 3/4-ton and Studebaker 2 1/2-ton were easily the best trucks available in their class on either side on the Eastern Front.
 American shipments of telephone cable, aluminum, canned rations and clothing were also critical.